 NR 120 - Nursing Science.
 A study of and practice in the basic nursing skills.
-The student is provided with opportunities to develop the ability to interpret the needs of each person through observation and communication.
-The nursing skills emphasized are those which assist in meeting needs for safety, comfort, rest, nutrition and mobility.
-The nursing process, the health-illness continum, the needs of the individual in the health-illness continum, individual involvement in the teaching-learning process, the social variables which influence nursing practice, concepts of inter-personal and intra-personal relationships are introduced and correlated throughout the program.
-Prerequisites: Admission to program.
-BIO 2513 must be taken prior to, or concurrently with NR 120.
+Nursing is approached through the study of the basic needs of man.
+The nursing skills emphasized are those which assist man to meet his needs for safety, comfort, rest, nutrition and mobility.
+Rehabilitation, community resources, mental health concepts and drug therapy are introduced and correlated throughout the program.
+Prerequisites: BIO 2513 must be taken prior to, or concurrently with NR 120.
 Six semester hours.